-A simple, easy-to-follow step-by-step guide on how to Start, Conduct and Translate research in childhood obesity for any clinician, novice researcher, clinician-researcher, professional staff or system decision-maker.
+A simple, easy-to-follow step-by-step guide on how to Start, Conduct and Translate research, with specific tips for childhood obesity, for any clinician, novice researcher, clinician-researcher, professional staff or system decision-maker.

 Who is leading?

-HWQld delivers collaborative, action-based clinical and research leadership for paediatric overweight and obesity.
+HWQld delivers collaborative, action-based clinical and research leadership for childhood obesity.
 HWQld host a team of dedicated clinicians and researchers who specialise in obesity prevention, treatment and research.
-If you would like guidance on research in paediatric overweight and obesity, or if you would like to partner with us, please contact: POHT.C@hw.qld.gov.au
+If you would like guidance on research in childhood obesity, or if you would like to partner with us, please contact: POHT.C@hw.qld.gov.au

 Can I do research?